 Freshmen are students currently enrolled in high school or who have recently graduated high school, and have not enrolled as a degree-seeking student at another university or college since graduation.
-Information on this page includes an application checklist, admission requirements, homeschooled student requirements, and the Redesigned SAT.
-You can also learn more about the summer Eagle Incentive Program and being an Out-of-State student.
+Information on this page includes an application checklist and admission requirements, including information about Eagle Success, a special enrollment opportunity for students on both the Statesboro and Armstrong Campuses.

 Transfer students are those who have attended one or more regionally accredited postsecondary institution(s) since graduating from high school.
 These students may have earned credit transferable to Georgia Southern, but have never attended Georgia Southern as more than a transient.